erikgeiser/erikgeiser.github.io/source/_posts/necromancer.md

 37267         0x9193          End of Zip archive
 ```

-Binwalk reveals that we do not just have an image at hand: The file also contains a zip archive.
+`binwalk` reveals that we do not just have an image at hand: The file also contains a zip archive.

 ```
 root@kali:~/ctf/necromancer# mv pileoffeathers.jpg pileoffeathers.zip